finwistic

 "A good chart itself is not a setup.
 You have to find a chart which is good and there has to be some reason why the stock is going to go up — it might be a theme, a sector, an earnings catalyst — but that particular stock should have a reason to go up."

-What beginners get wrong — EP expectations, market evolution, and the Fed
+What beginners get wrong — profit expectations and the process blind spot

 "Who is your daddy if you are in the stock market?
 That's the Fed.
 When the Fed decides that the market needs to go up, nothing is going to stop it."